John Coffee Hays: Marriage and family

 On April 29, 1847, in the Magnolia Hotel, Hays married Susan Calvert, a descendant of George Calvert, First Baron Baltimore, in Seguin, Texas, where he had his home.

-The Comanche held Hays in a high position of infamy and notoriety, given their studded past.
-Upon the birth of Hays' first son in California, Chief Buffalo Hump sent the Hays family a gift, a silver cup engraved "Buffalo Hump Jr," implying that John was not the Father.
+The Comanche held Hays in a high position of infamy and notoriety.
+Upon the birth of Hays' first son in California, Chief Buffalo Hump sent the Hays family a gift, a golden spoonengraved "Buffalo Hump Jr.".

 When son John Caperton Hays married Anna McMullin in San Francisco, two Texas Ranger legacies were combined.
 Her father, Captain John McMullin, was one of Hays' closest friends; he had followed him to California.

 Jack Hays' brother was Confederate Brigadier General Harry T. Hays of New Orleans.
 Their sister Sarah "Sallie" Hays Hammond was the mother of John Hays Hammond.
 John Hays Hammond, Jr., was an apprentice to Thomas Edison and worked with Nikola Tesla; he was on the board of directors for RCA.